-As I am receiving numerous letters from people at a distance, making inquiry concerning their powers for development.
-I am compelled to resort to this method to inform them, that it is necessary to inclose a lock of hair for examination, either for medical treatment, or mediumistic development.
-All letters inclosing \$2 and two three-cent stamps, will receive prompt attention.
-I am giving private sittings during the day for development.
-Those who wish my services can call or addressment at 160 Warren-av.
+As I am receiving numerous letters from people at a distance, making is quiry concerning their powers for development, I am compelied to resort to this method to inform them, that it is necessary to inclose a lock of hair for examination, either for medical treatment, or mediumistic development.
+All letters inclosing \$2 and two three cent stamps, while the prompt attention.
+I am giving private cittings during the day for development.
+Those who wish my services can call or address me at 160 Warren av.

-DR. CYRUS LORD.
+Dr. CYRUS LORD, violatile.